Databases: Step-by-Step Guide

 - Search box (or search boxes) for you to type in your keywords.

-- Methods to limit your search to a particular year or range of years, scholarly versus popular, full-text versus just an abstract, items with image, certain publications, etc.
+- Limit your search to a particular year or range of years, scholarly (or peer-reviewed), full-text versus just an abstract, items with image, certain publications, etc. is easily done in most databases

 - In order to combine keywords you will need to use “AND” in your search.